Totally positive Toeplitz matrices: classical and modern: Tropical Toeplitz matrices

-With this we may consider the $\Rmin$-tropicalisation of $U_+$ to be constructed from $U_+(\RR_{>0})$ by applying the equivalence relation $\sim$ given by equality of valuations of coordinates in a positive chart following \cite{Lusztig94}.
-If we also assume that $\Val:\RR_{>0}\to\Rmin$ is surjective then the result is independent of the choice of $\RR_{>0}$ and using our standard coordinate chart we have
+The $\Rmin$-tropicalisation of $U_+$ is then constructed from $U_+(\RR_{>0})$ in analogy with \cite{Lusztig94} by applying the equivalence relation $\sim$ given by equality of valuations of coordinates in a positive chart.
+If we also assume that $\Val:\RR_{>0}\to\Rmin$ is surjective then the result is independent of the choice of $\RR_{>0}$.
+In this case we have natural isomorphisms $T_{SL_{n+1}}(\Rmin)\cong\mathfrak h_{SL_{n+1},\R}$ and, using the standard coordinate chart,